Cardiacs: Hiatus, fundraisers and related activities

 In November 2016, Jo Spratley gathered several musicians of Cardiacs-influenced origins and "reformed" her and Tim Smith's band, Spratleys Japs (albeit without Smith due to his health, although he did attend as an audience member), for a one night show in which the band performed the entirety of the Japs' sole album, Pony (1999), as well as the remaining tracks from the "Hazel" EP (and ended the set with Cardiacs' own "Flap Off You Beak").
 A second show was announced shortly afterward for January 2017, as a double billing with Kavus Torabi's band Guapo.

 In December 2016 Tim, Sarah, and William D. Drake were interviewed for Prog magazine, detailing more of Tim's current condition, the sessions behind On the Dry Land's creation and completion and confirming "at least an album's worth" of Sea Nymphs material that is yet to be finished.
-Cardiacs will always be here.
-As for me, I'm still fighting them critters who are trying their best to stop me.
-But they are losing.